comp426-2022-fall/a99-team-17/docs/planning_notes.md

 Beforehand: continue working on client and server
 Goal: implement the accounts database, test Post-meeting review:
-1. Decided to use ejs, so the plan is to work on that more post-meeting
+1. Decided to use ejs, thus scrapping the client side, so the plan is to work on that more post-meeting
 2. We made significant progress on developing our database
 3. We discussed potential other features or approaches

+## Meeting 4: December 8th
+Beforehand: complete project and ensure documentation is up to date
+Goal: record the demo video